 - 20. In the reporting period, Allied countries continued with their established liberal practices in the notification of manoeuvres, the invitation and treatment of observers, and the acceptance of invitations received.
 The two major Allied military manoeuvres held during the last six months were notified, as were four smaller scale manoeuvres.
 Allied countries invited observers to five of the six manoeuvres.
 In addition, the Allies have endeavoured to increase on a reciprocal basis their military exchanges with other CSCE participants. - 21.
 In the same period, the Soviet Union notified its one major military manoeuvre.
 No smaller scale exercises were notified by Warsaw Pact countries.
-In other ways, however, the Soviet Union showed some sudden interest in improving its CBMs record before Belgrade.
-The Soviet invitations to a somewhat larger number of countries than usual to send observers to its manoeuvres, and the attendance of Soviet observers for the first time at two Allied manoeuvres, might be an indication that Warsaw Pact countries intend to take a more forthcoming approach to implementation of the CBMs provisions.
-These countries actively participated in the exchange of military visits with Allied countries.
+However, the Soviet invitations to a somewhat larger number of countries than usual to send observers to its manoeuvre, and the attendance of Soviet observers for the first time at an Allied manoeuvre, might be considered a positive sign which could lead to more forthcoming practice by all Warsaw Pact countries in implementing CBMs provisions.
+These countries actively participated in the exchange of military visits with Allied countries. en en 12 marin de la companya de la en garnes en ysteri svæg i

 22. Among the neutrals and non-aligned, Austria and Spain notified smaller scale manoeuvres (12,000 and 8,000 men respectively).
-The latter also invited military attaches accredited in Madrid as observers to its manoeuvre.
+The latter also invited military attachés accredited in Madrid as observers to its manoeuvre.